muya/muya.github.io/about.md

 - UX Design Enthusiast

-- tinkering with iOS using Swift, working on first app
+- tinkering with iOS using Swift, working on my first app

 ### Let's talk